airbytehq/airbyte/docs/connector-development/config-based/pagination.md

 The paginator is defined by

-- `page_size`: The number of records to fetch in a single request
-- `limit_option`: How to specify the page size in the outgoing HTTP request
+- `page_size_option`: How to specify the page size in the outgoing HTTP request
 - `pagination_strategy`: How to compute the next page to fetch
 - `page_token_option`: How to specify the next page to fetch in the outgoing HTTP request